 Ethics

-As maker and designer, I try to be as honest and transparent as I can in regards to the environmental impact of my practice.
-It’s important to me in my personal life, so should be reflected within my work too.
+As a maker and designer, I try to be as honest and transparent as I can about the environmental impact of my practice.
+It's something that's important to me personally, so it's important that it's reflected in my work too

-The pieces I make are designed and crafted in small batches (or as one-offs) to keep them personal, mindfully made and to reduce waste.
+The pieces I make are designed and crafted in small batches (or as one-offs) to keep them personal, thoughtfully made and to reduce waste.

 I use gemstones from suppliers who hold high standards in ethical and traceable gemstone sourcing.